antunnitraj/ffcompress/README.md

 # ffcompress
 Video compressor using ffmpeg
 ## Features
-Custom size for output (default it 8mb if not declared)
+Custom size for output (default it 8mb if not declared).
+Default save location is the same as inputed video.
 ## Usage
 ```
 ffcompress [-i input video] [-o output directory] [-s size in MB]